 This is a different situation entirely.
 While it may still be possible to mitigate your practice’s liability (and correct any flawed conclusions reached by the insurance company), at this point you are reacting rather than operating on a level playing field.
 You will need to conduct an internal investigation and respond to the insurance company’s payment demand quickly; and, in order to protect your practice, you should speak with an attorney right away.

 Speak with a Medical Billing Fraud Attorney at Oberheiden, P.C.

 If you are facing potential recoupment liability and other penalties based on allegations of improperly billing for sleep apnea implant therapy, our medical billing fraud attorneys can protect you and your dental practice.
+Additionally, our healthcare fraud defense attorneys assist service providers and businesses under investigation for alleged Qui Tam Lawsuit, Stark Law, False Claims Act, or Anti-Kickback violations.
 To discuss your situation in a free and confidential consultation, please call 888-680-1745 or tell us how we can help online today.